-About the Work Group for Community Health and Development
+About the Center for Community Health and Development

-The KU Work Group has developed widely used capabilities for community-based participatory research and for building capacity for community work, including through the Community Tool Box and the Community Check Box.
+The Center for Community Health and Development (formerly the KU Work Group) has developed widely used capabilities for community-based participatory research and for building capacity for community work, including through the Community Tool Box and the Community Check Box.
 Recognition of these capabilities led to official designation in 2004 as a World Health Organization Collaborating Centre for Community Health and Development.

 People working together to transform environments and conditions to assure health and well-being for all.

-The mission of the KU Work Group is: supporting community health and development through collaborative research and evaluation, teaching and training, and technical support and capacity building.
+The mission of the Center for Community Health and Development is: supporting community health and development through collaborative research and evaluation, teaching and training, and technical support and capacity building.

 Primary Focus Areas